StanfordLegion/legion/language/README.md

 Regent requires:

   * Python 2.7 or 3.x (for the self-installer and test suite)
+  * LLVM and Clang **with headers**:
+      * LLVM 3.8 is recommended for use with CUDA
-  * LLVM and Clang **with headers** (as of January 2017 LLVM 3.5 is recommended; 3.6-3.9 and 6.0 also work but may be missing debug symbols)
+      * LLVM 3.5 is recommended for debugging (other versions will be missing debug symbols)
+      * LLVM 3.5-3.9 and 6.0 are also supported

 Regent also has a number of transitive dependencies via Legion: